realA10001986/SID/README.md

 If this option is checked, and your TCD is equipped with a fake power switch, the SID will also fake-power up/down.
 If fake power is off, no LED is active and the SID will ignore all input from buttons, knobs and the IR control.

+##### &#9654; '0' and button trigger BTTFN-wide TT

+If the SID is connected to a TCD through BTTFN, this option allows to trigger a synchronized time travel on all BTTFN-connected devices when pressing "0" on the IR remote control or pressing the Time Travel button, just as if the Time Travel was triggered by the TCD.
+If this option is unchecked, pressing "0" or the Time Travel button only triggers a Time Travel sequence on the SID.

 ##### &#9654; Show clock when Screen Saver is active

 If this option is checked, the SID will show current local time - as queried from the TCD - when the Screen Saver is active.